FarmBot-Docs/farmbot-genesis/v1.7/assembly/toolbays.md

 {%
 include callout.html
-type="success"
-title="Genesis XL kits also include three 1-slot toolbays" content="Mount them using the same method used for the 3-slot toolbays."
-%}

-{%
-include callout.html
 type="info"
 title="Are the included toolbays not enough?" content="If you are interested in using more tools and seed containers at once, you will need to purchase or make more toolbays.
 Check out our **[online shop](http://shop.farm.bot)** to purchase more."